Gob7912/equipment-management-api/README.md

 Equipment Management API
- Project Description
+ About Project

-This project is a REST API built with Django and Django REST Framework.
+This is a simple REST API built with Django and Django REST Framework.

-The system is used to manage equipment in a company or organization.
+The system helps manage equipment in a company.

-It allows:
+You can:

-Creating equipment
+add equipment

-Viewing equipment list
+see equipment list

-Updating equipment

-Deleting equipment
+update it
+delete it

-Assigning equipment to a person
+assign equipment to a person

-What Problem Does This Project Solve?
+ What Problem It Solves

-In many companies it is difficult to track:
+In companies it is hard to track: who uses equipment which equipment is free which one is already assigned

-Which equipment exists

-Who is using equipment

-Which equipment is available

-Which equipment is already assigned

-This API solves this problem by storing all equipment in a database and controlling assignment logic.
+This API solves this problem by storing everything in database and controlling assignment logic.
  Models
-1 Equipment
+Equipment

-Fields:

 name
 serial_number (unique)

-is_assigned (True / False)
+is_assigned (True/False)
 created_at

-2 Assignment
+Assignment

-Fields:

-equipment (ForeignKey to Equipment)
+equipment (ForeignKey)
 assigned_to
 assigned_at
 When equipment is assigned:

-A new Assignment is created
+new Assignment is created
 is_assigned becomes True

-Equipment cannot be assigned twice